 Securities: Management determines the appropriate classification of securities at the time of purchase.
 If management has the intent and the Company has the ability at the time of purchase to hold debt securities to maturity, they are classified as investment securities held-to-maturity and are stated at amortized cost, adjusted for amortization of premiums and accretion of discounts.
 Debt securities which the Company may not hold to maturity are classified as investment securities available-for-sale.
 Securities available-for-sale are carried at fair value, with the unrealized gains and losses, net of tax, reported in comprehensive income.
 Securities classified as available-for-sale include securities that management intends to use as part of its asset/liability and liquidity management strategy and that may be sold in response to changes in interest rates, resultant prepayment risk, and other factors.
 Certain investment securities that do not have readily determinable fair values and for which the Company does not exercise significant influence are carried at cost and classified as other investment securities on the Consolidated Balance Sheets.
 These cost-method investments are reviewed for impairment at least annually or sooner if events or changes in circumstances indicate the carrying value may not be recoverable.
-Marketable equity securities that consist of investments made by the Company in equity positions of various community banks are also classified as other investment securities on the Consolidated Balance Sheets.
+Marketable equity securities that consist of investments made by the Company in equity positions of various community banks are also classified as other investment securities are recorded in the Consolidated Balance Sheets.
+Changes in the fair value of the marketable equity securities are recorded in the Consolidated Balance Sheets.
 Changes in the fair value of the marketable equity securities are recorded in the Consolidated Statements of Income.